acriptis/dj_bot/ruler_bot/README.md

 Available Skills (drafts):
 1. Introduction Skill.
 Collects personal slots and after slotfilling provides a recomendation.
 Use `ЗНАКОМСТВО` keyword in chat to trigger the scenraio.
 2. Root Skill.
 Exposes state of slots and agenda (use `план` and `слоты` keywords in chat)
 3. Translator Skill.
-Helps to translate words and phrases from/to different languages (English, Russian, Portuguese, Spanish, Japanese)
+Helps to translate words and phrases from/to different languages (English, Russian, Portuguese, Spanish, Japanese).
+Requires Bing Translator Service keys in [microsoft azure](https://portal.azure.com/#home)
 # Deployment
 0. create a folder for server and virtualenv (change `temp_rulerbot` to your folder name):
 `mkdir temp_rulerbot; cd temp_rulerbot/`